Balajisanthanam205/UpCheck_DO_Temp_sensor/README.md

 3) Microcontroller Programming: Arduino IDE

 **STEP-1**
-We constant 5V supply for the DO sensor so we need to set the bug boost converter in this case we used
+We need an constant 5V supply for the DO sensor so we need to set the bug boost converter in this case we used

 •	2-Lithiom iron battery.
 •	battery holder.